Updated June 20, 2023

 <designation> Organization </designation>

 Note: Information in RED is Markup and information in black is ordinary text.

 - XML and XHTML have an infinite number of possible elements, whereas HTML follows a strict set of elements that are predefined.

-- An XML element does not convey meanings, and its parsers won’t act on those elements, whereas on the other hand, HTML elements by their use convey meaning or browser-instruction.
+- An XML element does not convey meanings, and its parsers won’t act on those elements, whereas on the other hand, HTML elements convey meaning or browser instruction by their use.

 - XML attributes have to be quoted and can’t be value-less.
 In certain conditions, HTML attributes need quotes and can omit redundant values unless it’s XHTML, in which case it assumes XML attribute rules.

 Following is the comparison table between HTML and XML.

 |Development||W3C and WHATWG||W3C(Worldwide Web Consortium)|

 |Initial and Current Release||Initial release in 1993.
 The latest release (14th Dec 2017).||No such details are available.
 Has a stable release.|